 Helping You Recover Compensation for Your Injuries and Anguish After a Boat Accident that Wasn’t Your Fault

-When onboard, boaters must follow boating safety rules and exercise common sense and caution.
+Boaters must follow boating safety rules and exercise common sense and caution when onboard.
 This is a duty owed to oneself and the others out on the water.
 If a victim can show that a boater’s negligence led to their injuries, they may be entitled to financial compensation.
 Contact our Virginia boat accident lawyers to discuss your situation at (757) 233-0009.

 Awards & Recognition: Best Lawyers® (2005 – Present), Martindale-Hubbell law directory: AV Preeminent rating (highest given), Super Lawyer: top 5% of lawyers in Virginia (2006 – Present), Avvo.com: Rated 10/10 – “Superb”

 HOW CAN A VIRGINIA BOAT ACCIDENT LAWYER HELP?

 Here are a few ways an experienced attorney can use their legal education, experience, and expertise to protect your right to compensation:

 - Investigate the boat accident and determine the potential value of your claim

 - Protect you from abusive insurance company tactics and costly mistakes